Florida Lack of Mental Capacity Attorneys

-In my view, the limitations of the Legal Capacity Questionnaire may be remedied through application of a psychometric instrument developed by Daniel Mason and discussed in his article cited above.
-This instrument is known as the Testamentary Capacity Instrument (TCI).
-The TCI measures capacity according to the four elements for testamentary capacity required by Florida Law and discussed above.
+The Testamentary Capacity Instrument (TCI) measures capacity according to the four elements required by Florida Law.
 Importantly, each element is based on the person’s ability to recall or remember information pertinent to the execution of a will.
 More importantly, however, is the TCI’s section that tests the person’s susceptibility to undue influence.

 Lack of Mental Capacity or incompetence is typically proven by medical records, irrational conduct of the decedent, and the testimony of those who observed the decedent at the time the will was executed.

 Adrian Philip Thomas, P.A is here to walk you through the legal process if you need advice regarding a lack of capacity issue.
 Our seasoned lawyers have been serving clients in Florida since 2002.
 The varied backgrounds of our legal professionals include estate planning, uncontested probate and guardianship, law enforcement, and guardianship advocacy, which makes us extraordinarily well-suited to handle lack of mental capacity cases.

 Jeff, please know how much I appreciated your hard work and effort representing me!
 Thank you for putting up with me and for never making me feel inept.- S.H.

 I don't think there is a better way to express how we feel about these attorneys than to show our final message to them: Ryan & Adrian: We cannot adequately express our gratitude for your excellent work in the resolution of this matter.
 While certainly- MB & KB

 Took the time to explain to me what was going on with my case in way that made sense.
 Would not hesitate to use him in the future.- F.S.